tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 proposal, the Authors should check the numbered list of previous TIPs that match their type and subtype, and select the next available sequence number.

-The pull request title should be of the form "TIP-XXXX: <TIP title>" where *XXXX* is the TIP number claimed for the included proposal.
+The pull request title should be of the form "TIP-XXXX: &lt;TIP title&gt;" where *XXXX* is the TIP number claimed for the included proposal.
 The status should be 'Proposed.'

 Once created, the PR goes through initial review by the Expert Reviewer.
 After review is completed, the PR is merged.